 Now it is time to add the Salutation attribute to your entity and set its datatype to the previously created Salutations list of values.

-In the Application Builder Model Design View, go to Entities > Employee, right-click on Attributes and select Add Simple Attribute.
+1. In the Application Builder, go to Entities > Employee, right-click on Attributes and select Add Simple Attribute.

-The wizard opens.
-Set the Name to Salutation, select for the Type: Salutations [List of Values], and then click Finish.
+2. For the Type, select Salutations [List of Values], and then click Finish.

 Create the Subsidiaries LOV